Chrislai502/the_amazing_connections/README.md

 # Making Connections

 This repository contains tools and solvers for playing and evaluating games of **Connections** with AI models.
-The solvers implement various strategies, including CoT (Chain-of-Thought), GVC (Generalized Value Computation), and an advanced version called Snap GVC, which is optimized for large models like GPT-4o.
+The solvers implement various strategies, including CoT (Chain-of-Thought), GVC (Guess, Validate, Consensus), and an advanced version called Snap GVC, which is optimized for large models like GPT-4o.

 ---